 Student Legal Services, studentlegal.dasa.ncsu.edu, 919.515.7091.
 Available to inform students of all legal options related to sex discrimination or gender-based violence, including court-issued No Contact orders.

-Students of Concern, ncstatecares.dasa.ncsu.edu, 919.515.4405.
+Students of Concern, prevention.dasa.ncsu.edu/nc-state-cares/about, 919.515.4405.
 Provides support for students who are in crisis or who are identified as exhibiting concerning or worrisome behaviors.

 Student Health and Gynecology Services, healthypack.dasa.ncsu.edu, 919.515.2563.
 Medical attention that does not involve concern for prosecution may be received within regular business hours.
 They can provide physical exams, emergency contraception pills and tests for sexually-transmitted diseases and infections.
 They do not offer forensic medical exams for evidence collection in sexual assault cases.